-MarketingProfs recently released its B2B Content Marketing: 2012 Benchmarks, Budgets and Trends report.
-Their annual study, conducted among 1,092 B2B marketers, showed that 90% are marketing with content, including whitepapers.
+MarketingProfs recently conducted its annual study among 1,092 B2B marketers.
+It showed that 90% are marketing with content, including whitepapers.
 Here are a few of the interesting findings around content and white papers in particular:

 - Goals: Marketers are using content marketing to support multiple business goals: brand awareness (69%), customer acquisition (68%), lead generation (67%), and customer retention/loyalty (62%).